pgpglobal/staging/README.md

       * Cache these
     * Parsing RSS Feed seems like the best bet: https://api.flickr.com/services/feeds/photos_public.gne?id=78213110@N06&lang=en-us&format=rss_200
     * See [resources][1]
-2. Search Form should have a
+2. Search Form needs to point to this site - not the old WP blog

 <a id="captions-and-shortcodes"></a>
 ### Captions and Shortcodes